-After Shehbaz Sharif took the oath as the new Prime Minister of Pakistan and the two attacks on April 11, an army major and a were soldier killed during encounter with militants in South Waziristan on April 12 (Dawn, April 14).
+After Shehbaz Sharif took the oath as the new Prime Minister of Pakistan and the two attacks on April 11, an army major and a soldier were killed during an encounter with militants in South Waziristan on April 12 (Dawn, April 14).
 After this, on April 13, a soldier was killed in another exchange of gunfire between troops and militants in North Waziristan on April 13.
 Finally, on April 14, eight soldiers were killed in two attacks in North Waziristan (Dawn, April 15).

 This all took place after Imran Khan waved a cable in the air allegedly containing a threat from the U.S. during a large public meeting in front of a crowd in Islamabad on March 27.
-According to Khan, the U.S.

-called for a no-confidence motion by opposition parties against his government, and this represented a foreign conspiracy over his independent foreign policy (Dawn, March 30).
-Khan has been opposed to the war in Afghanistan, includina Pakistan's role as a U.S. frontline ally in the war, and fiercely opposed U.S. drone attacks in Pakistan's tribal areas when he was in the political opposition before the 2018 election.
+According to Khan, the U.S. called for a no-confidence motion by opposition parties against his government, and this represented a foreign conspiracy over his independent foreign policy (Dawn, March 30).
+Khan has been opposed to the U.S. war in Afghanistan, including Pakistan's role as a U.S. frontline ally in the war, and fiercely opposed U.S. drone attacks in Pakistan's tribal areas when he was in the political opposition before the 2018 election.
 Last year, he also refused to provide bases to the U.S. in Pakistan to target the Afghan Taliban (ndtv.com, June 22, 2021).

-The basis of the alleged U.S. cable was a conversation between Pakistani Ambassador Asad Maieed and U.S. Assistant Secretary of State for Central and South Asia Donald Lu.
-Apparently, Lu Maieed conveyed to Washington's unhappiness with Pakistan's stance on the Russian war in Ukraine.
-The U.S. diplomat, per the cable, threatened that Washington would get tougher on Pakistan if the no-trust vote against the Prime minister failed, but that Pakistan would be forgiven if the no-confidence vote succeeded (Express Tribune, April 8).
+The basis of the alleged U.S. cable was a between conversation Pakistani Ambassador Asad Majeed and U.S. Assistant Secretary of State for Central and South Asia Donald Lu.
+Apparently, Lu Majeed Washington's conveyed to unhappiness with Pakistan's stance on the Russian war in Ukraine.
+The U.S. diplomat, per the cable, threatened as that Washington would get tougher on Pakistan if the no-trust vote against the Prime minister failed, but that Pakistan would be foraiven if the no-confidence vote succeeded (Express Tribune, April 8).

-failed however, Khan, to convince the country's security establishment and Foreign Office that the diplomatic cable contained evidence of any conspiracy against the Khan government.
-The country's Foreign Office instead voiced concerns over the Khan government's move to achieve its political objectives by using secret and classified communication (Express Tribune, April 6). the cable Although was real, interpretation by the military and Khan was slightly different, with the former seeing it as interference in Pakistani internal affairs, but not conspiracy, whereas the latter, Khan, accused the U.S of hatching conspiracy against his government because the cable was received one day before the no-confidence motion was proposed on March 8.
+Khan, however, failed to convince the country's security establishment and Foreign Office that the diplomatic cable contained evidence of any foreign conspiracy against the Khan government.
+The country's Foreign Office instead voiced concerns over the Khan government's move to achieve its political objectives by using secret and classified communication (Express Tribune, April 6).
+Although the cable was real, the interpretation by the military and Khan was slightly different, with the former seeing it as interference in Pakistani internal affairs, but not conspiracy, whereas the latter, Khan, accused the U.S of hatching conspiracy against his government because the cable was received one day before the no-confidence motion was proposed on March 8.